-The VLIR-UOS ToC model for ICP Connect projects can be considered as an easy rough guide to be specified/adapted in order to fit with your project.
+The VLIR-UOS ToC model for TEAM/SI projects can be considered as an easy rough guide to be specified/adapted in order to fit with your project.

-- ✓ Define a long-term, desired change / objective / dream to which the project wants to contribute (in line with Agenda 2030, the SDGs and the VLIR-UOS impact areas) - ✓ Define the outcome(s) the project can realistically achieve (hereby aligning with the standard outcomes foreseen in the ICP Connect ToC objectives) and the role of the partner institutions in the educational network (local partner's educational programme becoming a top regional provider, go-to institution for subject-matter related policy issue, role of alumni and student mobility) (outcome statement) - ✓ Define the expected intermediate changes (=results) linked to the VLIR-UOS core domains, Education programme and methods, People and Networks and partnerships being the main ones and how these will lead to outcomes, incl. particular attention for the dissemination/uptake strategy. - ✓ When elaborating, the most important uncertainties / assumptions / risks related to the change process should be identified as well
+- ✓ Define a long-term, desired change /dream to which the project wants to contribute (impact & in line with Agenda 2030). - ✓ Define the outcome(s) the project can realistically achieve (hereby aligning with the standard outcomes foreseen in the VLIR-UOS ToC objectives) (outcome statement) - ✓ Define the expected intermediate changes (=results) by using one or more six standard VLIR-UOS project domains and how these will lead to outcomes, incl. particular attention for the standard domain dissemination/uptake strategy - ✓ When elaborating, the most important uncertainties / assumptions/risks related to the change process should be identified as well